denoland/deno/docs/getting_started/first_steps.md

 You will see that this program returns an error regarding network access, so what did we do wrong?
 You might remember from the introduction that Deno is a runtime that is secure by default.
-This means that you need to explicitly give programs the permission to do certain 'privledged' actions like network access.
+This means that you need to explicitly give programs the permission to do certain 'privileged' actions like network access.

 Try it out again with the correct permission flag: